There was an error with your log in

 Moss-covered, steep, basalt Hornbjarg cliffs with birds flying over them, in Iceland.

-• Today you will pack your tents and gear, hit the trail and cross yet another mountain pass to get to Veiðileysufjörður fjord.
-After crossing the mountain range, descend down to the coast again, following the beach for a while until your group reaches Meleyri.
-From there, you’ll get picked up by a boat that will take you to Ísafjörður, back to civilization after almost a week in the wild.
-This marks the end of your adventure.
-For those eager to wash off their hiking dust, a visit to Ísafjörður swimming pool is ideal.
-Others can relax, go out, eat and just enjoy the town.
+• Today we pack our tents and gear, hit the trail, and cross yet another mountain pass to reach Veiðileysufjörður fjord.
+After making our way over the mountains, we descend back to the coast and follow the shoreline for a while until we arrive at Meleyri.
+From there, a boat will pick us up and take us to Ísafjörður—back to civilization after nearly a week in the wild.
+Those eager to wash off the trail dust can head to the Ísafjörður swimming pool, while others may choose to relax, enjoy a good meal, and explore the town.

 A street with typical Icelandic-Nordic houses in the town of Isafjordur, Westfjords, Iceland.